 By now you might have noticed my slight obsession with Yugoslav design and architecture of the ’60s, ’70s and ’80s.
 Basically with everything that existed before I was born.
 Well that is why I’m telling you that you must! see this museum building.
 But that is of course not the only reason to visit this place.

-The museum has over 200 aircrafts, most of them are inside the glass building with some in front of it, and a lot of documentation about the first airline in Yugoslavia (1927) and the history of aviation in this region.
-The place has a quite interesting atmosphere as there are rarely more than 5 people visiting at the same time (unless you come across a group of school children) and as I mentioned it is an enormous glass building filled with old aircrafts.
+The museum has over 200 aircraft, most of them are inside the glass building with some in front of it, and a lot of documentation about the first airline in Yugoslavia (1927) and the history of aviation in this region.
+The place has quite an interesting atmosphere as there are rarely more than 5 people visiting at the same time (unless you come across a group of school children) and as I mentioned it is an enormous glass building filled with old aircraft.
 Creepy nostalgic, that is how I might describe it.
+And just so you know how serious I am about this building, on the photo above it’s me and my friend from Australia whom I took to see the building.

 You can catch the bus number 72 from Zeleni venac and just get out on the last stop.
 They have summer and winter working hours.
 If you asked them, summer ends on the 30th of October.